Does Every Website Need to Be ADA Compliant / Accessible in 2023?

-The primary reason I say that every website needs to be accessible is because there is no definitive web accessibility law for private entities in the United States.
+The primary reason I say that every website needs to be accessible is because there is no definitive digital accessibility law for private entities in the United States.

-Instead, the legal standard is just a running ledger of what feels right based on the spirit of the ADA.
+Instead, the prevailing law has been a running ledger of what feels right based on the spirit of the ADA.

-Plaintiffs’ law firms are running with the ambiguity and cobbling together claims of disability discrimination that appear legitimate — and not like a pure money grab — at first blush.
+Plaintiffs’ law firms have taken advantage of the ambiguity and cobble together claims of disability discrimination that appear legitimate — and not like a pure money grab — at first blush.

-Maybe, technically, your website isn’t a “place of public accommodation” (the ADA requires accessibility from places of public accommodation) but it’s a moot point because plaintiffs’ lawyers don’t mind sending you a demand letter to test the waters.
+Maybe, technically, your website isn’t a “place of public accommodation” but it’s a moot point because plaintiffs’ lawyers don’t mind sending you a demand letter to test the waters.

 Once you receive that demand letter, it’s going to be more efficient for you to settle with them for several thousand less than it would cost you to have a defense attorney (very possibly an out of state attorney if you’re not in New York, California, or Florida) litigate the case.